biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 - `comp(i, j)` returns true if and only if there is an edge from `i` to `j`

-Better yet, the postcondition of `std::sort` is (paraphrasing [the sort documentation](https://en.cppreference.com/w/cpp/algorithm/sort)):
+Better yet, the post-condition of `std::sort` is (paraphrasing [the sort documentation](https://en.cppreference.com/w/cpp/algorithm/sort)):

 > `comp(j, i) == false` for **every** pair of element `i` and `j` where `i` is before `j` in the sequence.